GetOcean/ocean-wifi-js/README.md

 # ocean-wifi-js

-Wifi manipulation utility for Ocean devices.
+Wifi manipulation utility for Ocean devices that run Debian Jessie.

 This is a derivative of tlhunter's excellent node-wireless library: https://github.com/tlhunter/node-wireless